markhilton/kubernetes-deployment-patch/README.md

 *examples:*

-build Docker image tagged as latest & push it into Docker repository:
+build a Docker image tagged as `latest` & push it into Docker repository:
 ```
 build
 ```

-build image tagged 1.0.0, push it into Docker repository and patch Kubernetes deployment to use it in production namespace:
+build a Docker image tagged as `1.0.0`, push it into Docker repository and patch Kubernetes deployment to use it in production namespace:
 ```
 build 1.0.0 PROD
 ```